Skip to content

 run();

-While programmatically downloading assets, some asset URLs may be broken, as the original asset may have been moved or deleted.
+While programmatically downloading assets, some asset URLs may be broken because the original asset has been moved or deleted.
 In the context of programmatic asset migration, it is recommended to generate a report of missing assets.
 For such cases, skip the asset creation step in Storyblok and proceed to the next asset.

-Uploading duplicate assets wastes storage and results in clutter.
-Consider creating a content hash of the actual file binary (not the file name) and keep track of the hashes in the context of the migration script.
+Uploading duplicate assets wastes storage space and creates clutter.
+Consider creating a content hash of the file's binary (not the file name) and keeping track of the hashes in the migration script.
 For every instance, check whether the hash is already in use.
 In that case, the asset already exists and has been successfully uploaded to Storyblok.
 Therefore, it should not be uploaded again.

 Legacy CMSs often store resized versions of the same asset.
 It is important to understand that this is neither necessary nor desirable in Storyblok.
 Using the Image Service, relevant image sizes can be generated programmatically in the presentation layer.

 Identify the pattern used by the legacy CMS for resized versions, such as banner-600x400.jpg or banner-800x600.jpg.
-In the migration script, use Regular Expressions or available metadata to utilize the asset with the highest available resolution exclusively.
+In the migration script, use regular expressions or available metadata to exclusively use assets with the highest available resolution.

 When migrating a large quantity of assets, it is advisable to compartmentalize them into logical chunks.
 For example, migrate all author profile pictures, hero images, and other relevant content, evaluating each migration task individually.
 Consider using asset folders to group assets thematically and logically.

 Storyblok’s built-in DAM supports a variety of MIME types.
 See the asset concept for further reference.
-However, in particular when dealing with long-format, high-resolution video that is expected to generate a lot of traffic, consider a dedicated video hosting platform instead.
+However, particularly when dealing with long-form, high-resolution video expected to generate a lot of traffic, consider a dedicated video hosting platform instead.

 Note that migrating assets to Storyblok will change all asset URLs.
-Consider setting up redirects for highly frequented or even all asset URLs, avoiding 404 errors once the legacy CMS has been taken out of production.
+Consider setting up redirects for highly frequented or even all asset URLs to avoid 404 errors once the legacy CMS has been taken out of production.

 Alternatively, consider keeping some assets in their existing location to preserve SEO performance.
 Include a field for old asset URLs in the content model to place these URLs directly, or set up CDN rules to serve such assets from their current URLs while being stored in Storyblok.
 Setting up a custom asset domain for Storyblok-hosted assets provides additional control.